Release notes of ERO data for the Euclid Consortium

 Data Products and usage

 The imaging data have been processed using processing pipelines developed by J.-C. Cuillandre (CEA, AIM, Université Paris-Saclay) based on the Euclid Level 1 data.
-The detailed description of the ERO processing will be published as a separate paper which will be part of the set of the ERO papers to be released in January 2024.
+The detailed description of the ERO processing will be published as a separate paper which will be part of the set of the ERO papers to be released in early 2024.

 The ERO pipeline is designed from the ground up for diffuse emission science (low surface brightness Universe, LSB) and standard point/compact source science.
 It is a direct legacy from proven imaging pipelines developed for CCD and FPA mosaics at the CFHT over the past two decades with several steps relying on E. Bertin's AstrOmatic toolbox.
 It is fully independent from the processing functions developed by the Euclid Science Ground Segment, which are optimised for the generation of data products supporting the core cosmology.